backend-developers-ltd/ComputeHorde/README.md

 This script installs necessary tools in the server, copies the keys and starts the validator/miner with the corresponding runner and default config.

 If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) and [Miner runner README](miner/envs/runner/README.md) for details.

+# Checking that your miner works properly

+1. Check if your miner is reachable from a machine different from the miner: `curl {ADDRESS}:{PORT}/admin/login/ -i`.
+   Both `PORT` and `ADDRESS` can be obtained from the metagraph.
+If everything is ok the first line should read `HTTP/1.1 200 OK`.
+By default, the address is automatically determined by bittensor lib, but you can input your own in .env
+2. Check if you're getting any jobs and what the outcomes are.
+An admin panel for that is coming but for now you achieve that with `docker-compose exec miner-runner docker-compose exec db psql postgres -U postgres -c 'select * from miner_acceptedjob order by id desc;`